Free Motion Quilting- burning questions answered!

 And look at the finished quilt!
 It was SO EASY to join the blocks.

-2. Do you prefer an open toe or closed toe?
+2. Do you prefer an open toe or a closed toe?

-The open toe foot indeed makes quilting easier if you need to follow an extremely detailed marked design, on miniature quilts, as example.
+The open-toe foot indeed makes quilting easier if you need to follow an extremely detailed marked design, on miniature quilts, for example.

 3. When should the feed dogs be up or down….newer quilters are leaving their feed dogs up…I have tried this in the past and have found it very difficult to manipulate the fabric using this method.
 I am not quite sure what they are doing.